 More speed trials were undertaken during the night flight over the German Bight as fuel consumption was monitored.
 After 25 hours and 2100 km, LZ-130 arrived at his new home base to be safely docked in the Frankfurt twin-shed complex (photo).
 As ship and crew adjusted to their new home, problems with one engine and its water recovery system encountered during the delivery flight would lead to its removal for overhaul.
 In less than two weeks, on the 14th of November, the long awaited Certificate of Airworthiness was received.
 Graf was thereby judged fit for service and added to the German aviation list.

-There was but one proviso: LZ-130 could not be used to carry fare-paying passengers.
+There was but one proviso about this flying wonder of the Reich risen from the ashes: LZ-130 could not be used to carry fare-paying passengers.

 Publicity photographs of affluent-looking passengers notwithstanding, clearly the Nazi Government’s mind was made up: whatever gold-backed currency might have been earned over operating cost, another accident, from whatever cause, would constitute and intolerable embarrassment.
 The literature does not record any official protests—indeed, few risked imprisonment to stand up to the Nazis about anything so “trivial.”